gregology/gregology.github.io/_posts/2017-08-30-vhf-maroon-radio.md

 ![Fat Cat Rowing A Boat](/wp-content/uploads/2017/08/Fat Cat Rowing A Boat.gif){:height="75%" width="75%"}

 It far more likely that users of their website inadvertently trained Canadian Tire's search algorithms into believing that "VHF Marine Radio" was a synonym for "Walkie Talkie".
 A simple mistake for a gullible algorithm.
 Nowadays machine learning is relatively easy, machine learning useful things is more difficult.
 We're likely to see more mistakes like this as algorithms penetrate our lives.
-I just hope the machine are smarter before they attempt their inevitable coup d'etat.
+I just hope the machines are smarter before they attempt their inevitable coup d'etat.